santiagoLabs/Custom-Shell/README.md

 # Custom-Shell
 Custom shell as a Python Script using OS module.
-In addition, it supports linux commands and run external programs.
+Also, it supports linux commands and run external programs.

 COMMANDS
 1. info XX    - Checks file/dir exists